amikael/HELFI/CITING.md

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).

+The corpus has been assigned the following identifier by ISLRN:

+> 840-665-876-625-0 - The HELFI Corpus

 ## The Alignment Data of the HELFI Corpus

 The alignment data of the HELFI corpus consist exclusively of **the alignment link numbers**, **the gloss extractors** and **the link qualifiers** added to the Finnish 1933/1938 translation, and **source-side token numbers** added to the Hebrew and Greed source texts.